The Mechanistic Emergence of Symbol Grounding in Language Models: Method

 \subsection{Model Training}

 We train LMs from random initialization, ensuring that no prior linguistic knowledge influences the results.
 Our training uses the standard causal language modeling objective, as in most generative LMs.
 To account for variability, we repeat all experiments with 5 random seeds, randomizing both model initialization and corpus shuffle order.
 Our primary architecture is Transformer~\citep{vaswani2017attention} in the style of GPT-2 \citep{radford2019language} with 18, 12, and 4 layers, with all of them having residual connections.
 We extend the experiments to 4-layer unidirectional LSTMs~\citep{hochreiter1997long} with no residual connections, as well as 12- and 4-layer state-space models~\citep[specifically, Mamba-2; ][]{dao2024transformers}.
 For fair comparison with LSTMs, the 4-layer Mamba-2 models do not involve residual connections, whereas the 12-layer ones do.
 For multimodal settings, while standard LLaVA~\citep{liu2023visual} uses a two-layer perceptron to project ViT embeddings into the language model, we bypass this projection in our case and directly feed the DINOv2 representations into the LM.
 We obtain the developmental trajectory of the model by saving checkpoints at various training steps, sampling more heavily from earlier steps, following \citet{chang2022word}.
+Notice that datasets used to pretrain these LMs are the original version of those mentioned in section~\ref{subsec:dataset}, and the context templates mentioned in section~\ref{subsec:eval} are strictly inference-only and are never seen during model training.